bkesterbyld/maroon-potato/src/pages/index.md

           engineers to easily collaborate or take over

           *   Handles complex use cases

-          *   Unifies structured  and unstructured data into a single scalable datastore
+          *   Unifies structured and unstructured data into a single interface & datastore
         actions: []
         media_position: right